ZakWinnick/rangeway-newsroom/_posts/92-percent-reliability-threshold.md

 ### What "First Charge Success Rate" Really Means

-The industry has coalesced around "first charge success rate" as the critical metric—measuring whether a driver can successfully charge on the first attempt.
+The industry has coalesced around "first charge success rate" as the critical metric, measuring whether a driver can successfully charge on the first attempt.
 This metric matters because it captures the real-world experience: a driver pulls up, plugs in, and either charges successfully or faces frustration.

 Federal programs like NEVI have established uptime expectations as standards, but as ChargerHelp's recent report emphasizes, **true reliability requires moving beyond basic uptime metrics to user-centered performance.**